http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 <br/>

 Since early 2024, we've been quietly building AI integrations within **[http4k-connect](https://connect.http4k.org)**.
-What started as LLM API adapters and Fake LLM implementations for testing has exploded into our fastest-growing module family.
+What started as LLM API adapters and Fake LLM implementations for testing has exploded into our most popular module family.
 The response from our users has been clear, despite what the hype-train drivers will tell you - **there has never been a more important time for testable, observable code**.
 Well - **[Team http4k](/company)** is happy to step up - and we're building AI tooling that doesn't sacrifice engineering principles for buzzword compliance.

 The numbers (and our users!) told the story: our AI modules became the fastest-growing part of http4k-connect.
-So we made a decision.
-AI deserves its own ecosystem.
+So we made a decision: AI deserves its own ecosystem.

 ## Why http4k AI?